MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 During the [SFTP exercise][sftp-ex], you installed the `php-fpm` package, which provides the PHP [FastCGI Process Manager (FPM)][php-fpm].

->:warning: **The version of php-fpm running on your server will depend on which Ubuntu version you chose when configuring your Azure instance.
-It will likely be 7.4 or 8.1.**
+> :warning: **The version of php-fpm running on your server will depend on which
+> Ubuntu version you chose when configuring your Azure instance.
+It will likely
+> be 7.4 or 8.1.**
 >
 >     $> dpkg --list | grep php-fpm
+>
 > **The instructions herein assume you have php-fpm v8.1 installed.
-If that is not the case, you will need to modify the commands containing the version name accordingly.**
+If that is
+> not the case, you will need to modify the commands containing the version name
+> accordingly.**

-It is both a **process manager** and a **FastCGI server**:
+PHP FPM is both a **process manager** and a **FastCGI server**:

 - It will run multiple PHP processes to be able to serve requests from multiple clients at the same time.